American Photographer Cemhan Biricik

 Can you tell us about yourself and how you got started in photography?

 Becoming a photographer was completely an accident.
 I actually started as an IT geek following the footsteps of Dell and Microsoft I dropped out of college and started my own computer company.
 10 years later I felt the need to be creative and went on to expand my family’s high fashion clothing business in Soho.
 I don’t know the rhyme or reason but I purchased a camera.
 I shot mostly landscapes and family just as a hobby.
 I hired some models for events we do at the store.
 I figured it would be nice to have some shots of the models for our website and ads.
 Then it really clicked.
 Something deeply moving about directing the model, creating the moment and feel of the woman I envisioned her to be, and what her story was.
-I amazed myself at the images I was getting; much better then anything I had shot before.
-It was the perfect combination of everything I loved from the fashion industry and everything I loved from the IT (post editing) it was a very odd and roundabout way of finding my passion for photography.
+I amazed myself at the images I was getting; much better than anything I had shot before.
+It was the perfect combination of everything I loved from the fashion industry and everything I loved from the IT (post-editing) it was a very odd and roundabout way of finding my passion for photography.

 How would you describe your work to someone who has never seen it?